The City Museum in St. Louis, MO – Better than Disneyland!

 Entrance of the city museum

-This is what the entrance looks like and I knew the building was 10-storey high.
+The entrance looks like this, and I knew the building was 10 stories high.

 "We don't give our visitors brochures or maps," he smiled back.
 "Just go and explore!"